I was diagnosed with Crohn’s disease when I was 15 years old. Despite my Crohn’s Disease, I have been able to travel

 How to prepare for travel with chronic illness?

 There are a dozen million different variations for being ill, so there is no way to tell you what to do in your specific case.
-However, I can provide you with some common tips for travel with a chronic illness that can be useful for your specific situation.
+However, I can provide you with some common tips for traveling with a chronic illness that can be useful for your specific situation.

 Go see the doctor!